Telenav/kivakit/kivakit-core/documentation/interfaces.md

 KivaKit is an integrated set of frameworks.
 One of the major ways in which mini-frameworks inside KivaKit
 are connected together is by way of the set of broadly generic, *small* interfaces in *kivakit-core-kernel interfaces*.
-For example, the *interfaces.collection* package contains these interfaces:
+For example, the '*interfaces.collection*' package contains these interfaces:

 * Addable
 * Appendable